frabjous/open-guide-typesetting-framework/doc/configuration.md

 }
 ```

 This would allow more than one `reviewedauthor` values to be specified.
 In the metadata block, such entries will have plus and minus buttons for adding or removing additional values.
-The `yamllist` value for pandoc will create, in the yaml metadata file, a list of the values, one per line, preceded with hyphens.
+The `"yamllist"` option for pandoc will create, in the yaml metadata file, a list of the values, one per line, preceded with hyphens.

-If `yamlarray` is used instead, there will be a single input field, but individual values will be identified as separated by the value of `separator` in the input field, e.g., `"separator": ","`, for comma-separated values.
-The separated values will be made into comma-separated array values in the yaml file, which is useful for things like keywords.
+If `"yamlarray"` is used instead, there will be a single input field, but individual values will be identified as separated by the value of `"separator"` in the input field, e.g., `"separator": ","`, for comma-separated values.
+The separated values will be made into comma-separated array values in the yaml file.
+This is useful for things like keywords.

-Finally, it is possible to create metadata items that allow for multiple values, each of which has multiple subfields.
+Finally, it is possible to create metadata items that allow for multiple complex values, each of which has multiple subfields.
 This is done by using the `"subcategories": true` option in the metadata specifier.
-Besides it and `"label"`, every other key–value pair will be interpreted as representing a subfield.
+Besides it and `"label"`, every other key–value pair will be interpreted as representing a subfield, which has its own specifier which should use the value `"subelement"` for the `"pandoc"` option.
 Here is an example:

 ```json
 {